return42/sphkerneldoc/linux_src_doc/mm/page-writeback_c.rst

 write_one_page
 ==============

-.. c:function:: int write_one_page(struct page *page, int wait)
+.. c:function:: int write_one_page(struct page *page)

-    write out a single page and optionally wait on I/O
+    write out a single page and wait on I/O

     :param struct page \*page:
         the page to write

-    :param int wait:
-        if true, wait on writeout

 .. _`write_one_page.description`: